 Minimum capital conservation standards

 Common Equity Tier 1 Capital ratio Minimum capital conservation ratios (expressed as a percentage of earnings)

 Within first quartile of buffer

-PCR to $< (PCR + 0.25CB)$ 100
+PCR to $<$ (PCR + 0.25CB) 100

 Within second quartile of buffer

 (PCR + 0.25CB) to $< (PCR + 0.50CB)$ 80

 Within third quartile of buffer

-(PCR + 0.50CB) to $< (PCR + 0.75CB)$ 60
+(PCR + 0.50CB) to $<(PCR + 0.75CB)$ 60

 Within fourth quartile of buffer

-(PCR + 0.75CB) to $< (PCR + CB)$ 40
+(PCR + 0.75CB) to $<(PCR + CB)$ 40

 Above top of buffer

 (PCR + CB) 0

 - 2. The minimum capital conservation ratios in Table 1 represent the percentage of earnings that an ADI is unable to distribute where its Common Equity Tier 1 Capital ratio falls within the corresponding quartile.
-Where the Common Equity Tier 1 Capital ratio falls within the first quartile, an ADI must also cease all Tier 1 Capital distributions. - 3.
+Where the Common Equity Tier 1 Capital ratio falls within the first quartile, an ADI must cease all capital distributions. - 3.
 Earnings are defined as distributable profits calculated prior to the deduction of elements subject to the restriction on distributions.
-Earnings are calculated after the tax that would have been reported had none of the distributable items been paid.
-As such, any tax impact of making such distributions is reversed out.
+Earnings are calculated net of the tax that would have been reported had none of the distributable items been paid.

-- 4. Payments made by an ADI that do not result in a depletion of Common Equity Tier 1 Capital are not considered to be distributions for the purposes of this Attachment.
-APRA may impose restrictions on capital distributions in accordance with paragraph 34(c) of this Prudential Standard, even where an ADI's Common Equity Tier 1 Capital ratio is above the capital conservation buffer. - 5.
-APRA may, by notice in writing, impose limits on the period in which an ADI may operate within the capital conservation buffer range, on a case-by-case basis.
+- 4. Payments made by an ADI that do not result in a depletion of Common Equity Tier 1 Capital, for example certain scrip dividends, are not considered to be distributions for the purposes of this Attachment. - 5.
+Where an ADI does not have positive current year earnings, but its Common Equity Tier 1 Capital ratio is above the capital conservation range, APRA may set limits on capital distributions in accordance with paragraphs 33 to 36 of this Prudential Standard. - 6.
+APRA may, by notice in writing, impose limits on the period in which an ADI may operate within the capital buffer range, on a case-by-case basis.